Call For 1st Available Consultation:

 Anyone interested in help is invited to contact to the office and schedule a consultation.
-Dr. Oliver offers a free consultation which gives you face to face time with the doctor in order to determine if the upper cervical chiropractic procedure might be helpful in your case, or in the case of your child.
-Orthospinology’s clinical research, as well as Dr. Oliver’s experience, will guide the process.
+We offer a free consultation which gives you face to face time with the doctor in order to determine if the upper cervical chiropractic procedure might be helpful in your case, or in the case of your child.
+Orthospinology’s clinical research, as well as our doctors’ experience, will guide the process.

 Do I have to have a health concern to make an appointment, because I’m interested in wellness and general health maintenance?

 No you do not have to have a specific condition in order to benefit from upper cervical chiropractic care.
 The upper cervical chiropractic procedure intends to restore proper balance to the human body, regardless if there is pain.
 Those concerned with human well-being and performance, including athletes, have found that the better body balance through Orthospinology is beneficial.

 Yes.
 Upper cervical chiropractic care is a natural choice for improving the life of small children and babies, especially those who experienced a difficult birth, or who are suffering from chronic health problems.

 Our doctors have several young children who they evaluate and adjust as needed.

 For example, you can read Dr. Oliver’s experience with upper cervical chiropractic and eczema here.

 Generally speaking, both babies and small children respond quickly to upper cervical adjustments, and the gentle approach by Orthospinology is very safe and appropriate for their small bodies.
 Our doctors also uses other gentle adjusting methods to address the unique needs of his smallest patients.

 How is Upper Cervical Care different than other kinds of chiropractic care?